Canons of the Episcopal Diocese of New Jersey:

 (e) The annual amount of continuing education allowance shall be not less than 3% of the minimum cash stipend for a newly ordained full-time Curate or Assistant as established in the Clergy Compensation Chart adopted by Diocesan Convention.
-The clergyperson is entitled to one week of leave time per year with full compensation for continuing education purposes.
-Both unused leave time and continuing education allowance may be accumulated for as much as seven years.
+The clergyperson is entitled to two weeks of leave time per year with full compensation for continuing education purposes, including retreat time.
+Both unused leave time and up to $500 of continuing education allowance may be accumulated for as much as seven years.
 Accumulated leave time and allowance are forfeited upon termination of the pastoral relationship.
-The leave time and allowance can be used by the clergyperson only in a continuing education pursuit approved by the vestry.
+The leave time and allowance can be used by the clergyperson only in a continuing education pursuit or to cover the costs for sabbatical leave approved by the vestry.
 If the vestry withholds approval, the clergyperson may appeal to the Standing Committee of the Diocese, and the decision of the Standing Committee shall be final and binding on all parties.

 (f) The parish or mission shall pay medical, dental, and life insurance premiums to the extent provided in Canon 36.